nktnlx/jetbrains_python_developer/7_rock_paper_scissors/README.md

-This is the forth project completed by me from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)
+This is the 7th project completed by me from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)

 rock_paper_scissors -- a playable Rock-Paper-Scissors game, with a Player vs Computer mode.
 Practiced use of arrays, the Random library, formatted strings, and algorithms.